 Board Member

-Dr. Anne Fabiny is a fellowship- trained geriatrician and longtime advocate for marginalized older adults.
-An accomplished academic, educator, and program innovator, she has held leadership roles at Hebrew Rehabilitation Center for the Aged (now Hebrew Senior Life), Beth Isreal Deaconess Medical Center, and Cambridge Health Alliance in Massachusetts.
+Dr. Anne Fabiny is a fellowship-trained geriatrician and longtime advocate for marginalized older adults.
+An accomplished academic, educator, and program innovator, she has held leadership roles at Hebrew Rehabilitation Center for the Aged (now Hebrew Senior Life), Beth Israel Deaconess Medical Center, and Cambridge Health Alliance in Massachusetts.

 Board Member